-I’ll go further and also say the surf in Central America has also contributed in a massive way to the region’s economy and tourism industry.
+I’ll go further and say the surf in Central America has contributed to the region’s economy and tourism industry in a massive way.
 Surf tourism paved the way in this part of the world many years ago and will do so again post-pandemic.

 Surfers were in Costa Rica before the eco-tourists.
 Nicaragua and El Salvador would be bereft of many hotels and restaurants if it wasn’t for surfing.

 Surfing has done wonders for Central America.